I broke my shoelaces! ... But it’s no problem, I know how to make new ones and I’ll show you 3 methods!

 6. Pin

-7. Stitch with a rib stitch on each side of the lace thus formed
+7. Stitch with a rib stitch on each side of the lace formed this way

 8. Roll the ends of the shoelace onto themselves so that the shoelace forms a "little roll" that can be inserted into the shoelace tip

-9. Push the ends into the tips, using a small tool if needed
+9. Push the ends into the tip, using a small tool if needed

-10. Close the claws of the lace tip using pliers.
-To tuck the "little sausages" into the tip, I use the flat part of the seam ripper to press the fabric.
+10. Close the claws of the lace tip using a clip.
+To fit the "little rolls" into the tip, I use the flat part of the seam ripper to press the fabric.

-I am really happy with the result of this first pair!
-Let's move on to the second pair with the second method...
+I’m really happy with how this first pair turned out!
+Let’s move on to the second pair with the second method...

-For this second method, you will need the same supplies as for the first, that is: cotton poplin, threads and lace tips.
+For this second method, you will need the same supplies as for the first, namely: cotton poplin, threads, and lace tips

 The first two steps are the same as for the first method.